-Beginning in 2013, when your Part D plan will not pay for your drug, you should receive a notice at the pharmacy explaining your appeal rights.
-The notice is called the Medicare Prescription Drug Coverage and Your Rights Notice.
-It provides a general set of guidelines for overcoming the stop on coverage.
+Beginning in 2013, when your Part D plan will not pay for your drug, you should receive a notice at the pharmacy explaining your appeal rights titled Medicare Prescription Drug Coverage and Your Rights Notice.
+It provides a general set options to potentially get your drug covered.
 Even though your plan will not pay for the medication, this paper is not a formal denial.

-If payment stop is not an error, you should refer to the top section of the notice, which lists the reasons your Part D plan may be refusing payment.
+Call your plan to find out the reason for this refusal of coverage.
+If the refusal of payment is an error, it should be corrected.
+If it is not an error, you should refer to the top section of the notice, which lists the reasons your Part D plan may be refusing payment.

 - You may have to get prior authorization or formally ask your Part D plan for coverage before it will pay.

 - You may have to try step therapy or a different, less expensive drug first.